-Buhari commends Runsewe on Treasures of Nigerian Culture exhibition – The Sun Nigeria
+Buhari commends Runsewe on treasures of Nigerian culture exhibition – The Sun Nigeria

 A very rich diverse exhibition of Nigerian cultural tourism engagements, captured as “Treasures of Our Country,” received applause from President Muhamandu Buhari at the banquet hall of the Presidential Villa, Abuja, Thursday night.

-President Buhari who took a brief time off the beat to sit and pose for photograph while sitting on a traditionally-caved throne in a palace-like environment, nodded his head in affirmation and endorsement of the exhibition specially put together to celebrate the rich cultural history of Nigeria, the first by any Nigerian government within the precincts of the seat of power.
+President Buhari who sat and posed for photograph while sitting on a traditionally-caved throne in a palace-like environment, nodded his head in affirmation and endorsement of the exhibition specially put together to celebrate the rich cultural history of Nigeria, the first by any Nigerian government within the precincts of the seat of power.

 “It was a tight schedule for the president who was involved in the activities of celebrating Nigeria at this auspicious period in the life of our nation but yet finds time to visit, introspect and endorse the display of the rich diverse exhibition of Nigerian cultural tourism components.